Things to Do

 Dallas Cowboys.
 Also called “America’s Team,” the five-time Super Bowl champs moved into their impressive new stadium in Arlington in 2009.
 You can take a tour of the $1.2 billion facility seven days a week.

 Texas Rangers.
-The 2010 American League Champions play from spring to fall at The Ballpark in Arlington, located right next to Cowboys Stadium.
+The 2010 American League Champions play from spring to fall in Arlington, located right next to the Cowboys' stadium.

 Six Flags Over Texas.
 This is the flagship location of the popular amusement park franchise.
 Hurricane Harbor, the largest water park in North Texas, is located across the street.

 River Legacy Park and Nature Center.
 Located in north Arlington, River Legacy offers miles of hike and bike trails winding through thick forest and expansive greenbelts.
 The 12,000-square-foot Nature Center houses interactive exhibits, terrariums, aquariums, and more.

 Levitt Pavilion.
 Located minutes from campus, this outdoor venue hosts 50 free concerts a year with a broad-based, eclectic list of performers.